-Dr. Conley has led projects in Japan, Saudi Arabia, Costa Rica, the Dominican Republic, and the U.S. and served on the faculties of Marlboro College Graduate School, The New School University, the School for International Training's Graduate Institute, and Tokyo Joggakan College.
-In addition, he's held administrative roles as a program chair, department chair, dean, and institutional chief learning officer.
-He has been an invited speaker at numerous international conferences.
+Dr. Conley is a seasoned global leader who has spearheaded projects across diverse regions, including Japan, Saudi Arabia, Costa Rica, the Dominican Republic, and the U.S. His academic career includes impactful contributions to institutions such as Marlboro College Graduate School, The New School University, the School for International Training's Graduate Institute, and Tokyo Joggakan College.
+Having served in various leadership roles, including program chair, department chair, dean, and institutional chief learning officer, Dr. Conley brings a wealth of experience.

-Dr. Conley's consulting work focuses on helping leaders, teams, and organizations develop the collaborative learning strategies needed to adapt to ever-changing environments.
-This work has ranged from leading a board of an NGO on assessing governance and strategic planning, to developing an instructional coaching program for teacher supervisors for a ministry of education.
-He's a licensed NBI Thinking Preferences practitioner, a tool that identifies individual and team thinking preferences, and a Trainer of Trainers for Results-Based Accountability (RBI), a methodology for developing concrete performance measurements for mission-based organizations.
+As a consultant, Dr. Conley specializes in cultivating collaborative learning strategies for navigating dynamic environments.
+His consulting portfolio encompasses a wide spectrum, from steering an NGO board in governance and strategic planning assessments to designing instructional coaching programs for teacher supervisors for a ministry of education.
+Dr. Conley is licensed as an NBI Thinking Preferences practitioner, employing this tool to discern individual and team thinking preferences.
+Furthermore, he serves as a Trainer of Trainers for Results-Based Accountability (RBI), a methodology instrumental in crafting concrete performance metrics for mission-based organizations.

-Dr. Conley has conducted numerous workshops and plenary presentations for organizations of teachers, nonprofit and mission-driven organizations, professional associations, governments, and businesses around the world and has been an invited presenter to Google’s Think Tank on Education.
+Dr. Conley's work extends globally, with numerous workshops and plenary presentations delivered to teachers, nonprofit and mission-driven organizations, professional associations, governments, and businesses.
+His expertise has been broadly recognized, including an invitation to speak at Google’s Think Tank on Education.